rehive/docs-portal/content/platform/get-started/quick-guide.md

   -H "Content-Type: application/json"
 ```

-If you used the `token` you previously retrieved you should get a successful response containing a list of user emails:
+You will get a response like this:

 ```json
 {